Explains how commissioners and health professionals can use data and analysis for decisions about mental health services and interventions.

 Understanding mental health locally using profiling tools

-PHE has created several mental health profiling tools to help commissioners and other health professionals understand the mental health needs and services in their local area.
+PHE has created mental health profiling tools and guidance to help commissioners and other health professionals understand the mental health needs and services in their local area.

 The tools bring together a wide range of publicly available data.
 The data is grouped by clinical commissioning group (CCG) or local authority.
 This means the tools can be used to benchmark one area against another.
 They can also be used to see trends and compare indicators.